 Look for cuts of organ meats that come from clean, organic sources.
 The animal should be grass-fed and pasture-raised, if possible.
 This will help eliminate exposure to toxins, inflammatory feed, and other substances that you don’t want to ingest.

 If you would like to get the best possible quality of organ meat, we’d advise you to find a local farmer or to buy organic.
 This is not a must, though, and conventional organ meat will be extremely beneficial to your health.
 If you’d like to consume organ meat from younger animals, you can try finding veal offal instead of beef.

-Organ meats are an extremely good source of a multitude of minerals & vitamins, which are essential for your health and the proper functioning of your body.
+Organ meats are an excellent source of a multitude of minerals and vitamins, which are essential for your health and the proper functioning of your body.
 Instead of buying expensive multivitamins, try simply adding more organ meat to your diet – the benefits will be numerous.

 Most types of offal are very keto-friendly, containing almost no carbs (or none at all).
 Others are a bit higher in carbs, such as liver and tongue, so they should be consumed in moderation.
 Your best bet for liver is to consume it once a week (due to its high vitamin A content), so you could definitely make place for it in your macros.

-Do you have tips & recipes for cooking organ meats?
-What are your favourite types of offal?
+Do you have tips and recipes for cooking organ meats?
+What are your favorite types of offal?

 Let us know in the comments below!